 Since early December 2020, consumer spending has remained generally above January 2020 levels, except for brief dips to below prepandemic levels during mid-December and the Christmas and New Year’s holiday weeks.
 Since Feb.
 14, consumer spending has remained below prepandemic levels due to the polar vortex storm.
 As of Feb.
 28, spending was down 8.8 percent in Bexar County and 7.6 percent in the state relative to January 2020 (Chart 4).

 Existing-home sales in January increased 9.2 percent in San Antonio and 3.8 percent in the state (Chart 5).
 In 2020, the metro’s home sales were up 11.5 percent from 2019—the largest year-over-year increase since 2014 and slightly above the state’s 9.7 percent growth.
 The median price of homes sold in January was $267,493 in the metro—a 17-year-record rise of 12.6 percent year over year—and $276,779 in Texas, an 11.0 percent gain.

 The number of individuals currently hospitalized with COVID-19 in San Antonio has been on the decline since peaking Jan.
 25 at 1,661 (Chart 6).
 At the state level, the number currently hospitalized peaked Jan.
 17 at 13,977.
 As of March 15, the numbers were 334 in San Antonio and 4,211 in Texas.

 NOTE: Data may not match previously published numbers due to revisions.

 About San Antonio Economic Indicators

 Questions can be addressed to Judy Teng at email@example.com.
-San Antonio Economic Indicators is published every month on the Thursday after state and metro employment data are released.
+San Antonio Economic Indicators is published every month during the week after state and metro employment data are released.